 Customer frustrations can arise from any one of a number of things.
 From unanticipated change orders, to error-filled deliverables, to rude project team members, to project budget issues, to just conflicting personalities.

 Anything – literally – can set it off and it may not be a showstopper, but it should be addressed.
 The potential issues can be endless – so I definitely can't address all the possibilities here.
-But we can discuss a few possible proactive or responsive measures we can take to try to alleviate customer frustrations if we sense that things aren't going as well as hoped…at least from the customer's point of view….
+But we can take the time to understand what is client relationship management.
+Let's discuss a few possible proactive or responsive measures we can take to try to alleviate customer frustrations if we sense that things aren't going as well as hoped…at least from the customer's point of view….

 Step up communication practices